goodwin72/github-avatar-flow/docs/design-doc.md

 ---

 ## Overview
-GitHub Avatar Flow displays the avatars for owners of public repositories on GitHub, and allows for more information to be shown when the user hovers over an avatar.
-To accomplish these goals, the software uses a browser-based client app made in React, as well as a backend server and API using Node.js and Express.
+GitHub Avatar Flow displays the avatars for owners of public repositories on GitHub.
+When the user hovers over certain avatars, it also displays a list of users following them.

+To implement these features, the software uses a browser-based client app using React, as well as a backend server and API using Node.js and Express.

 ## Application Design
 ### Major systems

 #### Client application
-The client application utilizes React to render the **view** - the representation of the data returned from the server - to the user.
-It does not make requests directly to the GitHub API; instead, it makes calls to the Node API, which makes those requests and processes the returned information instead.
+The client application utilizes React to render a representation of the data returned from the server to the user.
+It does not make requests directly to the GitHub API; instead, it makes requests to the Node API, which in turn makes requests to GitHub and processes the information it receives before returning it to the client app.

 #### Backend API
-The backend uses Node and Express to create an API that will serve as a **controller**, retrieving information from the GitHub API for the client application.
-After receiving the information, the backend processes it, and returns to the client app only the information that it needs.
+The backend uses Node and Express to create an API that will retrieve information from the GitHub API.
+After receiving the information for GitHub, the API will process it so that only the information that the client app needs is returned to it.

 ### Subsystems
 #### Client application